Songwriting Basics

 Great songs are relatable, and everyone has felt creatively blocked at some time.
 If you feel like your creativity is dried up, maybe that’s the creative well you need to tap.

 I wish there were a pill you could take that would instantly cure your writer’s block and increase your creativity.
-Sadly, there is no such pill (or at least none that are legal).
+Sadly, there is no such pill (or at least none that are legal, probably!).

 For now, we’ll have to settle for whatever coping methods help us as individuals.